mgtools/BacMGEnet/README.md

 Please go to examples/ to see how it works using a toy example, and what the pipelines output.

 ## Outputs
-The main outputs are the predicted CRISPR-Cas systems (and CRISPR arrays), putative MGEs (phages and pladmids) that have traces caught in the CRISPR-Cas systems, and putative interaction network of the genomes/metagenomes and the MGEs.
+The main outputs are the predicted CRISPR-Cas systems (and CRISPR arrays), putative MGEs (phages and pladmids) that have traces caught in the CRISPR-Cas systems, and putative interaction network of the genomes/metagenomes and the MGEs (in GML format).

 For the toy example, the results are under examples/ folder.